 “Whoever reads Surah Al-Kahf on day of Jumu’ah, will have light that will shine from him from one Friday to next.”
 (Sahih al-Jami)

-This hadith highlights spiritual illumination and protection that will be given by Allah to those who engage in recitation of Surah Al-Kahf on Fridays.
-The Surah itself contains timeless lessons and parables that resonate with believers of all ages, covering themes such as faith, perseverance, trials of life.
+This hadith highlights spiritual illumination and protection that will be given by Allah to those who engage in the recitation of Surah Al-Kahf on Fridays.
+The Surah itself contains timeless lessons and parables that resonate with believers of all ages, covering themes such as faith, perseverance, and trials of life.

-• Performing Ghusl, Beautifying Oneself, and Going to Early Salatul Jumu’ah: Muslims are encouraged to perform certain rituals to prepare themselves both physically and spiritually.
+- Performing Ghusl, Beautifying Oneself, and Going to Early Salatul Jumu’ah: Muslims are encouraged to perform certain rituals to prepare themselves both physically and spiritually.

 Whoever performs ablution on Friday has done well, and whoever performs ritual bath has done better.
 (Sunan Al Tirmidhi 497)